csula-students/beautiful-data-project-dream/syllabus.md

 > Undergraduate students are required to obtain a grade 70 or above to pass the course
 * F: 0 to 69

-Successful completion of the course project is needed for passing this course.
+Successful completion of the course project is **required** for passing this course.

 ### Course Decorum